merely-useful/r-rse/appendices/assignments.md

 TODO: Add some examples that instructors can based off of and deviate if needed.
 TODO: update or revise this list below.
+TODO: Add instructions about how students will name their new package (ch3 final exercise.)

 Here are some example datasets that could form the basis for the project packages: